-Meanwhile, the government sought to explain how it came up with models guiding its projections of Covid-19
+Meanwhile, the government sought to explain how it came up with models guiding its projections of Covid-19 cases in Kenya.

 Health Chief Administrative Secretary Rashid Aman said the new numbers call for reflection of our attitude towards the containment measures no matter how harsh they are.